ecssiah/ecssiah.github.io/_posts/2018-09-07-transcending_the_buddhabrot.markdown

 After a large number of points have been tested, this array of counters is used as a heat map to produce the image.
 Each count is divided by the largest value in the counters array, so that the largest value has a value of 1.
 This will be the brightest pixel in the image.
 All other pixels will have a brightness value somewhere between 0 and 1.

-Here is Melinda's own page describing her process and displaying a number of examples: http://superliminal.com/fractals/bbrot/bbrot.htm
+Here is Melinda's own page describing her process and displaying a number of examples: [Superliminal: Buddhabrot](http://superliminal.com/fractals/bbrot/bbrot.htm)

 I wrote an application that expands her original technique.

-Here is an animation I produced using my technique: https://www.youtube.com/watch?v=NHzehXtsRbo
+Here is an animation I produced using my technique: [Green Fractals](https://www.youtube.com/watch?v=NHzehXtsRbo)

-And here is the repo containing my implementation: https://github.com/ecssiah/green-fractals
+And here is the repo containing my implementation: [Green Fractals Repo](https://github.com/ecssiah/green-fractals)

 Contributions are welcome!